No. 5 Michigan holds off Northwestern for 62-60 win

 Pardon's driving layup sparked a 15-2 spurt for the Wildcats.
 A.J.
 Turner's three-point play sliced Michigan's lead to 47-45 with 13:16 remaining, sending a charge through the crowd at Welsh-Ryan Arena and prompting the Wolverines to take a timeout.

 Brazdeikis helped Michigan settle down, converting a layup to make it 51-45 with 11:30 left.
-The freshman, who exited for a brief moment in the first half due to a back issue, went 9 for 18 from the field.
+The freshman, who exited for a brief moment in the first half after he was elbowed in the back, went 9 for 18 from the field.

+"My teammates mean everything to me and they trust me with the ball in my hands and (to) take those shots," Brazdeikis said.
+"When they do that, that even builds my confidence even more."

 BIG PICTURE